 I would actually much prefer to live full-time out at our farm in the hills north of Ottawa, but this would require a daily commute of an hour each way into the city for work, and schools other services are very limited out in that area.
 On top of that, my wife isn’t ready to be a full-time country woman.
 So instead, we have been renting a 3 bedroom duplex unit in the city, and then spending two or three days a week out at the farm.

 We have a tankless hot water tank in this house.
-The benefit of tankless hot water is that one only heats up water when it is called for, and doesn’t have ‘standing losses’ when hot water in a big water tank cools.
+The benefit of tankless hot water is that one only heats up water when it is called for, and doesn’t have ‘standing losses’ when hot water in a big water tank cools between use.
 Having lower flow shower heads and keeping showers to a reasonable length also moderate hot water use.

 Our off-grid home is discussed in great detail here, and the design and building process for this house launched our work here at Sunshine Saved.
 This house was designed from the ground up to be efficient, both for reasons of sustainability as well as to make it much easier to take a four season home in our northern location off the grid.